yweng365/ml-model-and-concept-drift/write-up.md

 ## 1. Introduction

-Model drift is defined as the observed degradation of machine learning model performance due to changes in data or the relationships between input and output variables.
+Model drift is defined as the observed degradation of machine learning model performance due to changes in data or the relationships between input and output variables [2].
 Models based on historical data can soon become stagnant as the world is constantly changing, including new variations, patterns, and trends.
 These new data points cannot be captured by the existing data.
 If the machine learning model's training is not aligned with the latest data, it may not accurately interpret the data and forecast effectively.
 So, model drift can have a negative impact on model performance, leading to poor decision-making and predictions.

 ### 1.1 Types of Model Drift

 The two main categories of model drift are concept drift and data drift.
-The data drift refers to changes in input features' distributions, whereas the concept drift refers to changes in the relationship between model inputs and outputs.
+The data drift refers to changes in input features' distributions, whereas the concept drift refers to changes in the relationship between model inputs and outputs [5].
 In this project, we will mainly focus on the concept drift.

 ### 1.2 Types of Concept Drift